 It’s also working together as a group that the best learning outcomes are achieved.
 Install cross-pollination within your company and it’ll create some stimulating conversation.
 The tech department may even begin to talk!

 Three Ways to Encourage Cross-Pollination in your Business

 1. Incorporate Social Learning

-For example, our Academy LMS provides engaging social features such as clubs.
+For example, our Growth Engineering LMS provides engaging social features such as clubs.
 A club is a great way to harness social learning and to record spontaneous brainstorming, something that quite often conjures up the best ideas.

 You could create a club specifically to gain new perspectives on tricky obstacles, or for new innovative ideas.
 Clubs are a great way to get everyone brainstorming together.